 A tourné knife can be good for more than just tormenting culinary students.
 It's perfect for peeling onions and garlic, hulling strawberries, removing stubborn potato eyes, and much more.

-The Staub’s classic flat lid hides spikes underneath designed to evenly shower your food with moisture.
-We found it heats evenly, is a pleasure to cook in, and is handsome enough to serve from at the table.
+The Staub’s classic flat lid hides spikes underneath that are designed to evenly shower your food with moisture.
+The pot heats evenly and is a pleasure to cook in.
+It's also handsome enough to serve from at the table.

 The Blackstone is the oven of choice for high-output, rapid cooking, as it takes very little time to preheat and recover, pumping out pie after pie at a nonstop clip.
 Users who are comfortable making frequent mechanical repairs and adjustments, and who care more about speed than about versatility and aesthetics, will be happy with this one.